Hghrv/GDPR-Obfuscator/README.md

 Building a fully tested and automated GDPR Obfuscator for deployment on AWS and third-party software integration, in other words an obfuscation tool that can be integrated as a library module into a Python codebase.

 The tool is to be supplied with the S3 location of a file containing sensitive information, and the names of the affected fields.
-It should create a new file or byte stream object containing an exact copy of the input file but with the sensitive data replaced with obfuscated strings.
-The calling procedure will handle saving the output to its destination.
-It is expected that the tool will be deployed within the AWS account.
+It is expected to handle files of up to 1MB with a runtime of less than 1 minute tand create a new file or byte stream object containing an exact copy of the input file but with the sensitive data replaced with obfuscated strings.
+Each calling procedure handles processing the content of the unique input key and saving the output to its destination with an unique output key .
+The tool can securely work within an AWS account or provided AWS credentials as this project aims to demonstrate.

 ### Framework and Purpose